tiangolo/uwsgi-nginx-docker/README.md

 In the official Python image, there's a Stretch version only for Python 3.6.
 So, that's the only one that can be merged with the current Nginx image.
 That's why, in this image, only Python 3.6 supports multi-arch.

 -->

+* 2019-05-10:
+    * Added support for `/app/prestart.sh` script to run arbitrary code before starting the app (for example, Alembic - SQLAlchemy migrations).
+The [documentation for the `/app/prestart.sh` is in the main README](https://github.com/tiangolo/uwsgi-nginx-docker#custom-appprestartsh).
+[PR #59](https://github.com/tiangolo/uwsgi-nginx-docker/pull/59).

 * 2019-05-04:
     * Add Alpine Linux 3.9.
 PR [#55](https://github.com/tiangolo/uwsgi-nginx-docker/pull/55) by [evilgoldfish](https://github.com/evilgoldfish).